teresaam7/pfl-proj2/README.md

 #### **General Rules**
 1. **Turn-Based Play**: Players alternate turns, taking one action per turn.
 2. **Actions Per Turn**: A player may:
-   - Place a piece on an empty cell.
+   - Place a piece of their respective colour on an empty cell.
-   - Move a stack (of one or two pieces) to an adjacent cell, adhering to movement restrictions.
-3. **Stack Formation**: A stack may contain **no more than two pieces** at any given time.
+   - check for a Stack Formation.

 #### **Stack Formation**
 When a **line of three or more pieces (not stacks)** of a player’s color is created in any direction, the following sequence must be executed during the same turn: